FREE EXPEDITED SHIPPING

 The size of your kitchen or storage space is also a key factor.
 A large mortar and pestle may offer more functionality, but it will also take up more counter or cupboard space.
 You need to find a balance that works for your kitchen.

-If you experience joint problems or have difficulty with heavy lifting, using a large pestle can be tiring due to its weight.
-In such cases, opting for a small or medium-sized set might offer you greater comfort during prolonged use.
+If you have joint problems or have difficulty lifting anything heavy, using a large pestle can be tiring due to its weight.
+In such cases, a small or medium-sized set might be more comfortable for you, especially during prolonged use.

 Which Material Should You Choose?